rycus86/githooks/README.md

 └── ...
 ```

 All hooks to be executed live under the `.githooks` top-level folder, that should be checked into the repository.
 Inside, we can have directories with the name of the hook (like `commit-msg` and `pre-commit` above), or a file matching the hook name (like `post-checkout` in the example).
 The filenames in the directory do not matter, but the ones starting with a `.` will be excluded by default.
 All others are executed in alphabetical order according to the [glob / LC_COLLATE](http://pubs.opengroup.org/onlinepubs/007908775/xsh/glob.html) rules.
 If a file is executable, it is directly invoked, otherwise it is interpreted with the `sh` shell.
 All parameters of the hook are passed to each of the scripts.
+You can use the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool as `git hooks list` to list all the hooks that apply to the current repository and their current state.

 ## Supported hooks